 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 Chaminade University of Honolulu’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Course load for part-time students

-The majority of Chaminade University of Honolulu undergrads use financial aid to finance their education.
-In 2022, 735 of the 1,028 undergrads enrolled received financial aid.
+The majority of Chaminade University of Honolulu undergrads use financial aid to to cover the cost of tuition.
+In 2023, 642 of the 1,118 undergrads enrolled received financial aid.
 Chaminade University of Honolulu meets 71% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.